 D-808: Permanent Cessation of Activities in Two-Parent Households

-Boards must be aware that in two-parent households, a permanent cessation of activity is defined as both parents experiencing a concurrent loss of work, education or job training.
+Boards must be aware that in two-parent households, a permanent cessation of activity is defined as both parents experiencing a concurrent loss of work, education, or job training.
 Provided one parent is still engaged in an activity, the family must be regarded as experiencing a reduction in hours, which is defined as a temporary change and does not affect a child’s 12-month eligibility (as described in D-801).

 D-809: Child Care after a Permanent Change in Caregiver

-In some instances, a child’s caregiver may permanently change, such as in the event of a parent’s death or a parent’s incarceration that will last longer than three months.
+In some instances, a child’s caregiver may permanently change, such as in the event of a parent’s death or a parent’s incarceration that will last longer than 90 days.
 Boards must be aware that the child’s eligibility and care must continue during the 12-month period if the new caregiver meets both of the following conditions:

 Family income is below 85 percent of SMI

-Caregiver is participating in work, education or training at any level
+Caregiver is participating in work, education, or training at any level

 If necessary, a three-month Activity Interruption may be used to allow a new caregiver time to verify income and participation requirements.

-Once all documentation is received to confirm the caregiver has met eligibility, a new Program Detail must be opened under the new caregiver for the remainder of the 12-month period.
+Once all documentation is received to confirm the caregiver has met eligibility, a new case must be opened under the new caregiver for the remainder of the 12-month period.

 D-900: Continuity of Care